skilldrick/easyforth/index.markdown

 <h2 id="adding">Adding some numbers</h2>

-The thing that separates Forth from most other languages you're likely to have used is its use of the stack.
+The thing that separates Forth from most other languages is its use of the stack.
 In Forth, everything revolves around the stack.
 Any time you type a number, it gets pushed onto the stack.
-If you want to add two numbers together, the `+` procedure takes the top two numbers off the stack, adds them, and puts the result back on the stack.
+If you want to add two numbers together, typing `+` takes the top two numbers off the stack, adds them, and puts the result back on the stack.

 Let's take a look at an example.
 Type (don't copy-paste) the following into the interpreter, typing Enter after each line.